duokobia/films_and_models/README.md

 # films_and_models

 Films_and_models is a responsive reactJS web application that consumes APIs.
-It is designed primarily to display models and films in which they were featured in.
+It is designed primarily to display models and films fetched from different APIs.

 # What it does

-This is a dynamic web application that display names of models and titles of films available in database.
-Response is gotten from API.
+This is a dynamic web application that display names and physical features of models.
+Titles of available films each model acted in are also displayed on a dedicated page.
+Response is gotten from APIs fetched using JavaScript.
 This application allows you to find out details about films and models when you click on any the 'details' button on each film or model row.
 The model names are also links that takes you to a page with details on the model.
 You can navigate to other pages as well by following the links underneath each card.

 An improvement on this version of the application will accept names of models or title of films in a search bar, check to see if they are available in the database, and returns data if available.
 In a case where data cannot be found, a message is sent to inform the user of the request error.